nknapp/baa-lexer/README.md

 { type: 'B', original: 'b', value: 'b', start: { line: 1, column: 2 }, end: { line: 1, column: 3 } }
 ```

+For a complete list of rules, have a look at [the tests](./src/index.test.ts)

 ## Using types

 If you create a type